neoking89/owlsight/README.md

 ## API

 Owlsight can also be used as a library in Python scripts.
 The main classes are the `TextGenerationProcessor` family, which can be imported from the `owlsight` package.
-Here is an example of how to use it:
+Here's an example of how to use it:

 ```python
 from owlsight import TextGenerationProcessorGGUF